Logo

 How to Treat Acne

-The general rule for treating acne is to make sure to use products that are oil free and non-comedogenic, meaning it will not clog your pores.
+A key rule in acne treatment is using products that are oil-free and non-comedogenic, meaning they do not clog pores.

 What NOT to Do When You Break Out